innoq/innoq-styleguide/README.md

 ## Deployment

-Each new relese gets deployed automatically to https://innoq.style/.
+Each new release gets deployed automatically to https://innoq.style/.

 See `.github/workflow/build.yml` for more info.